-Lake Cumberland State Resort Park offers archery lessons, Daisy air gun marksmanship shooting, Wolf Creek Dam fish hatchery trips, guided nature walks, and a bird walk for K-12 students.
-Fees range from $1 to $3 per student.
-Call Robert Myers at 1-800-325-1709 for more information.
+Lake Cumberland State Resort Park offers archery lessons, Wolf Creek Dam fish hatchery trips, guided nature walks, GPS 101 and a bird walk for K-12 students.
+Program fees per student vary per activity.
+Call park interpreter Robert Myers at 1-800-325-1709 for more information.

 Levi Jackson State Park

 London, Ky.
 40744

 Levi Jackson State Park marks part of the Wilderness Road that brought 200,000 pioneers through Kentucky between 1774 and 1796.
 Visitors can retrace the footsteps of the early pioneers on hiking trails that include original portions of these historic throughways.
 The Mountain Life Museum, open April 1-Oct.
 31, has relics and tools from pioneer life, including a wagon.
 Tours by guides dressed in period clothing are available.
 Fee is $2.50 per child.
 A shelter is available for lunch.
 Mini-golf is also offered for $2 each for groups of 50 or more.
 For information, call 606-330-2130.